gravity00/DapprWire/README.md

-# :pushpin: DapprWire - easy Dapper integration with Microsoft DI
+# :pushpin: DapprWire - Dapper + Microsoft DI made easy

 **DapprWire** simplifies the integration of **Dapper** into **Microsoft's Dependency Injection (DI) container**, making database connectivity effortless and efficient.
 It provides an abstraction layer for **connection and transaction management**, that can be easily injected into your services or repositories, while exposing all Dapper operations so you can use it as your micro-ORM the same way you use **Dapper**.